DevOpsWithDheeraj/DevOps-in-one-shot/06_Container_Orchestration_Kubernetes/K8s/01_K8s Basics & Architecture/README.md

 # **1. What is Kubernetes? 🤖☸️**

-Kubernetes (K8s) is an **open-source container orchestration platform** that automates the deployment, scaling, and management of containerized applications.
+Kubernetes (K8s) is an open-source container orchestration platform that helps you deploy, manage, scale, and operate containerized applications automatically.

-**Why use Kubernetes?**

-* 🚀 Automatically deploys containers across multiple servers (nodes).
-* 🛠️ Self-healing: Restarts failed containers, replaces unhealthy ones.
+In simple words:

+Kubernetes = A system that runs your containers automatically and keeps them healthy, balanced, and always available.

+🧩 Why do we need Kubernetes?

+Without Kubernetes, running containers manually becomes difficult:
+* You need to start/stop containers manually
+* No automatic restart if a container fails
+* No automatic scaling when traffic increases
+* Hard to roll out updates without downtime

+Kubernetes solves all these problems.

+🔥 Key Features of Kubernetes
+1. Automatic Deployment : Runs your containers on different machines (nodes).
+2. Self-Healing : If a container crashes, K8s restarts it.
+If a node fails, it moves pods to another node.
-* 📈 Horizontal scaling: Adds or removes containers based on demand.
+3. Auto Scaling : Adds or removes containers based on CPU, RAM, or custom metrics.
-* 🌐 Service discovery & load balancing.
+4. Load Balancing & Service Discovery : Kubernetes provides a stable IP address to your app and balances traffic.
+5. Rolling Updates & Rollbacks :  Update apps without downtime.
+6. Configuration & Secrets Management : Uses ConfigMaps and Secrets for external configuration.

 **Example:**
 > You have a web application running in Docker containers.
 Instead of manually managing 10 containers across 3 servers, K8s handles deployment, scaling, and health checks automatically. ⚡

 # **2. Kubernetes Architecture Diagram 🏛️**